jbarndt/fcbh-dataset-io/docs/TIMESTAMPS.md

 number of cases where the BB has a zero timestamp for the last record throwing the statistics off considerably.
 It might be better to do the same test using Sandeep's Aeneas numbers.

+### June 26, 2024

+Using the sil database created from their public information there are no filesets that I can access which have compatibility to Whisper, except ENGWEB.
+So, any testing involving Whisper is not possible.